neayi/mediawiki-extensions-SemanticAPI/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This extension is licensed under the same license as MediaWiki itself (GPL-2.0+).

 ## Support

 - **Issues**: Report bugs on the GitHub issue tracker